ishrutis/Datascience-projects/README.md

 # Datascience-projects
-All projects will be related to data science.
-Starting from very basic projects to advanced projects.
+All data science projects from beginner to advanced level.